Massachusetts Woman Pleads Guilty to Bank Fraud

 U.S. Attorney's Office, District of New Hampshire

-CONCORD - Donna Silva, 44, of Lowell, Massachusetts pleaded guilty in federal court to bank fraud, United States Attorney Jane E. Young announced today.
+CONCORD - Niurka Lebron, 45, of Dorchester, Massachusetts, pleaded guilty in federal court to bank fraud on Wednesday, United States Attorney John J. Farley announced today.

-Silva signed a fraudulent purchase contract and Assignment of Title with Cap’s Auto Sales purporting to state that she would buy a car sold by the company.
-She then used the documents to apply for and obtain a car loan secured by the vehicle, which Cap’s Auto Sales did not own or have the title to.
+Lebron participated in the scheme by signing a fraudulent car purchase contract from Allied Imports.
+She then used the contract to apply for a car loan secured by the vehicle, which Allied Imports did not own or have the title to.

-Silva is scheduled to be sentenced on August 15, 2022.
+Lebron is scheduled to be sentenced on August 22, 2022.